manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 ## Securing a React app

 Auth0 is used to secure your React application, just as it was used to secure the GraphQL server that you're using for this post.
 By sending a request to the Auth0 authentication service with your credentials, you'll retrieve a JWT that can be validated by the GraphQL server.
+For this section you can no longer use the demo GraphQL server, but need to get the secure GraphQL server running as described in the _Setting Up a GraphQL Server_ section this article.

 ### Handle Authentication